nixxxxe/FinalProj/README.md

 - User management: Add, update, and delete users.
 - Book management: Add, update, and delete books.
 - Borrowing system: Users can borrow and return books.
 - Real-time updates: Front-end updates without page reloads.

+## Current Status

+As of now, the back-end functionalities, including the REST API for user and book management, are operational.
+The borrowing system is also implemented in the back-end.
+However, the front-end is still in the development phase and might contain errors or incomplete features.
+We are actively working on refining the front-end to provide a seamless user experience.

 ## Installation